Bloom-host/BloomDocs/README.md

   aliases:
     - 'embed_name_alias'
     - 'another_alias'
+  # Whether this can be triggered as a "!"/"-" prefixed text command (or by @mentioning the bot
+  # instead of the prefix).
+Defaults to true
+  text-command: true
+  # Whether this is registered as its own dedicated slash command (e.g. /embed_name),
+  # independent of the text-command setting above.
+Defaults to false.
+Only the primary name is
+  # ever registered as a slash command, not any of the aliases above.
+  slash-command: false
   # The text of the message
   text: 'Suspendisse vitae sem imperdiet suspicit magna sed'
   # The title of the embed